1958 Mars Bluff B-47 nuclear weapon loss incident: Description of incident

 The garage and the house were heavily damaged by the detonation, collapsing around the Greggs.
 Walter Gregg suffered a deep cut in his right arm, and his wife suffered a cut on her head caused by a dislocated piece of plaster.
 The Gregg children were hit by flying debris, causing mostly superficial injuries.
 Their niece required surgery to repair internal bleeding.
 The Gregg family had about a dozen hens, which were killed.
 Other children in the area collected "jagged chunks of shiny metal" (debris from the bomb), most of which was later retrieved by Air Force police.
 After the explosion, another B-47 surveyed the area from above, taking photographs and logging details, and observed ambulances converging on the scene.
 Air Force technicians cordoned off the area and checked for radioactive contamination from the unenriched uranium tamper of the weapon.
 It was determined that the level of contamination was low enough that simple washing could remediate the area.
 The final decontamination was carried out by representatives of the United States Atomic Energy Commission and Los Alamos National Laboratory.

 The incident made domestic and international headlines; a US government account called its coverage "extensive at time".
 The New York Times reported at the time that "it was the first time that an atomic bomb was known to have been dropped in the United States outside nuclear testing grounds", however in fact an accident involving the jettison of a nuclear weapon had occurred only a few weeks earlier in Georgia, and it was at least the 13th serious accident involving an American nuclear weapon at that point.
 Much of the coverage emphasized the relative safety of U.S. nuclear weapons, explaining that an accidental nuclear explosion could not be easily triggered.

 The Gregg family sued the United States Air Force (USAF), and received $54,000 some five months after the accident.
 According to Gregg, the crew of the B-47 was transferred overseas immediately after the accident, and he later received letters of apology from them.

+The Gregg family appeared on the CBS television program, I've Got a Secret, on the April 2, 1958 episode.
+Their secret was, “Our house was hit by an atom bomb”.

 The historical marker erected near the site in 2008.

 Following the accident, steps were taken to more securely fasten nuclear weapons while aboard US aircraft, so that it was more difficult to jettison them, accidentally or intentionally.
 A historical marker was erected near the site of the impact by the Florence City and County Historical Society in 2008.
 Fragments of the bomb are on display at Florence County Museum.